BetaHuhn/drkmd.js/README.md

 <span data-drkmd-toggle>Change theme</span>
 ```

+When you click that element, the theme will be toggled automatically.

+There's also `data-drkmd-to-light` and `data-drkmd-to-dark` which will change the theme to either dark or light specifically.

 ---

 ### Different images depending on the theme

-You can use the `theme-change` event to modify an element with JavaScript.
+You can use the `theme-change` [event](#events) to modify an element with JavaScript.
 Here we are changing the `src` attribute of an `img` tag when the theme changes:

 **HTML**
 ```html